 Surgical robotics (Robotic Exoskeleton) may be the first thing to come to mind when thinking about high-impact healthcare technology investments.
-Major factors driving the global Neurorehabilitation growth include the increasing prevalence of neurological diseases such as brain stroke, Parkinson’s disease, multiple sclerosis, spinal cord injury, and our aging population.
+Major factors driving the global Neurorehabilitation growth include the increasing prevalence of neurological diseases such as brain stroke, Parkinson’s disease, multiple sclerosis, spinal cord injury, and our ageing population.

 Here are the technical tools for Neurorehabilitation: